Chart Color Schemes

 Kerang has recorded approximately 12 residential properties granted approval per year over the past five financial years, totalling 62 homes.
 As of FY-26, 3 approvals have been recorded so far.
 The population has fallen during this period, suggesting that new supply has likely kept pace with demand, providing good choice for buyers.
 The average construction cost value of new homes is $256,000, which aligns with regional trends.

-In FY-26, $4.4 million in commercial development approvals have been recorded, indicating limited focus on commercial development.
+In terms of commercial development, $4.4 million in approvals have been recorded this financial year, indicating limited focus on commercial development.
 Compared to the Rest of Vic., Kerang shows comparable construction activity per person, maintaining market equilibrium consistent with surrounding areas.
-However, this level is lower than the national average, reflecting market maturity and possible development constraints.
-New development consists of 86.0% detached dwellings and 14.0% townhouses or apartments, preserving Kerang's low-density nature with a focus on detached housing attracting space-seeking buyers.
+This level is lower than nationally, reflecting market maturity and possible development constraints.
+New development consists of 86.0% detached dwellings and 14.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.

-The estimated population per dwelling approval is 549 people, reflecting the area's quiet, low-activity development environment.
-With population projections showing stability or decline, Kerang should see reduced housing demand pressures in the future, benefiting potential buyers.
+The estimated population per dwelling approval is 549 people, indicating a quiet, low activity development environment.
+Population projections suggest stability or decline, which should reduce housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development